Please wait while we process your payment

 The next morning, Anne goes to visit Mrs. Smith and tell her all about the concert.
 Mrs. Smith, having already heard a version of last night's events from one of the maids, is anxious to hear Anne's description as well.
 Mrs. Smith believes Anne to be in love with Mr. Elliot and she asks Anne if he has ever mentioned her in conversation.
 Anne tries to set Mrs. Smith straight; she reassures her that she has no interest at all in marrying her cousin.
 Mrs. Smith thinks that because their marriage would be so appropriate, everyone must be persuading Anne towards that end.

 Mrs. Smith continues to tell Anne of Mr. Elliot's current plans, which she hears through the servants' gossip.
-Mr. Elliot, having long had all the money he could want, now desires beyond all else, to become baronet.
+Mr. Elliot, having long had all the money he could want, now desires beyond all else to become baronet.
 When he heard that it was a distinct possibility that Sir Walter might remarry, he was outraged.
 If Sir Walter was to have a son with Mrs. Clay, that child and not Mr. Elliot, would be the rightful heir to Kellynch.
 Mr. Elliot traveled to Bath and rejoined the family in an effort to keep Mrs. Clay away from Sir Walter, and to protect his future baronetcy.
-When he met Anne, his motives doubled; he desires that it be written into their marriage contract that Sir Walter never re-marry.
+When he met Anne, his motives doubled.
+He desires that it be written in their marriage contract that Sir Walter never re-marry.

 That evening Mr. Elliot tries to flatter and entertain Anne, but to no avail.
 He finds she is not at all interested in him tonight.
 He announces that he is leaving Bath for a few days and will return on Saturday.